Suho34/results-summary/README.md

-well,it was challenge provided by fronend mentor
+well,it was challenge provided by frontend mentor